 Even though SeaWorld offers an amazing lineup of roller coasters and thrill rides, it still has a significant amount of rides and attractions that are considered to be “family friendly” and more applicable for small kids.
 There is even one specific area of the park in Sesame Street Land that is completely designed and themed for kids.

-In this article we are going to outline the Family Friendly Rides & Attractions at SeaWorld Orlando for 2023.
+In this article we are going to outline the Family Friendly Rides & Attractions at SeaWorld Orlando.

 Sesame Street Land